top of page

 Step 1: Determine If Your Project Requires a Permit

-• Electrical, plumbing, or mechanical work
+• Electrical, plumbing, or HVAC system modifications

-• Roofing projects
+• Roofing projects involving structural changes

 • Window replacements that alter size or location

-• Kitchen or bathroom renovations
+• Kitchen or bathroom remodels involving major fixture relocations

 Step 2: Research Zoning Regulations

-• Lot Coverage: The percentage of your property that can be developed.
+• Lot coverage – The percentage of your property that can be developed

 Step 3: Prepare Your Plans

-• Structural, electrical, and plumbing schematics
+• Structural, electrical, and plumbing schematics – Required for major system modifications

 Step 4: Submit Your Permit Application